cityofaustin/Residential-Permitting/_projects/deck.md

 Once you apply, you will be in the Review process, and the reviewers will have 21 calendar days from the day your application goes into the system to send you required changes in the form of comments.
 {: .present-before-paste}

-Review
+## Review
 {: .present-before-paste}

 After submitting your application, you enter into the review process.
 During review, you and the city work together to make sure your plans are:
 {: .present-before-paste}

-Up to code
+* Up to code,{: .present-before-paste}
+* Safe for you, your guests, and your neighbors,{: .present-before-paste}
+* And long-lasting.{: .present-before-paste}

+### What is the review process?
 {: .present-before-paste}

-Safe for you, your guests, and your neighbors
+#### 1. A set of reviewers will have 21 days to look through your application and either approve it or attach comments
 {: .present-before-paste}

-And long-lasting.
-{: .present-before-paste}

-What is the review process?
-{: .present-before-paste}

-1. A set of reviewers will have 21 days to look through your application and either approve it or attach comments {: .present-before-paste}

 You can check the status of your permit application on Austin Build + Connect.
 To check your permit status, you must create an Austin Build + Connect account and select “My Permits/Cases” from the left side menu.